 MS in Biology

 Our faculty members are well-respected leaders in their fields and publish extensively.
 They also attract a significant amount of external grant support which allows them to pursue research projects that are at the forefront of modern biology.
 Students receive individual attention as they pursue their own research and work toward their master's degree.
-Welcome from the Biology Chair and MS Program Director.

 The MS degree is conferred after demonstrating proficiencies as assessed as follows:

 - Students are expected to gain proficiency in experimental design and analysis.
 Students must successfully complete (grade of B or higher) the required Biostatistics course (BIOL 470) as an assessment of learned skills in experimental design and analysis.

 - Students are expected to gain proficiency in scientific writing and reading scientific literature, assessed by successfully completing (grade of B or higher) the required Scientific Logic course (BIOL 500).